Metatab/metatab/README.rst

 .. code-block:: bash

-    $ metatab -e # Make an Excel package, example-package.xlsx
+    $ metapack -e # Make an Excel package, example-package.xlsx
-    $ metatab -z # Make a ZIP package, example-package.zip
+    $ metapack -z # Make a ZIP package, example-package.zip

-The Excel package, ``example-package.xlsx`` will have the Metatab metadata from metata.csv in the ``Meta`` tab, and will have one tab per resource from the Resoruces section.
-The ZIP package ``example-package.zip`` will have all of the resources in the ``data`` directory and will also include the metadata in Tabulr Data Package format in the ``datapackage.json`` file.
-You can interate over the resoruces in these packages too:
+The Excel package, ``example-package.xlsx`` will have the Metatab metadata from metata.csv in the ``Meta`` tab, and will have one tab per resource from the Resources section.
+The ZIP package ``example-package.zip`` will have all of the resources in the ``data`` directory and will also include the metadata in `Tabular Data Package <http://specs.frictionlessdata.io/tabular-data-package/>`_ format in the ``datapackage.json`` file.
+You can interate over the resources in these packages too:

 .. code-block:: bash